 Beyond Campus Innovations - Greenwood Village, CO

-I develop and revise online courses for BCI clients on a contractual project basis.
+Developed and revised online courses for BCI clients on a contractual project basis.

 Academic Technology, University of Wisconsin – Madison